 To say I was over the moon was an understatement, but why is my writing guru such a good fit for adapting Alan Moore and Dave Gibbon’s graphic novel?

-Lindelof sure knows how to create stunning good vs evil stories and how to write stunning, bittersweet arcs for deeply flawed characters like Kevin Garvey, (Junior and Senior) Nora Durst, Matt Jamison, Jack Shephard, Kate Austen, James “Sawyer” Ford, Hugo “Hurley” Reyes, Benjamin Linus to name just a few…
+Lindelof sure knows how to create stunning apocalyptic stories and how to write perhaps the most meaningful, bittersweet arcs for deeply flawed characters ever written.
+I still spend about 40% of each episode of Lost and The Leftovers in tears watching characters like Kevin Garvey, (Junior and Senior) Nora Durst, Matt Jamison, Jack Shephard, Kate Austen, James “Sawyer” Ford and Hugo “Hurley” Reyes.

-Yes, Zack Snyder;s 2009 adaptation contains wonderful imagery, but I’d rather go for a dirextor like The Leftovers Mimi Leder who can win hearts and minds by taking us into the character’s stories.
+Zack Snyder’s 2009 adaptation contains wonderful imagery, but I’d rather go for directors like The Leftovers Mimi Leder who can win hearts and minds by taking us on deep, intricate journeys into the character’s stories.

-Unlike Snyder, Lindelof also knows when a script warrants high-octane action or tender, reflective, empathic moments that cut through your soul like a hot, buttery knife and make you burst into tears.
+Unlike Snyder, Lindelof also knows when a script warrants high-octane action or tender, reflective, empathic moments that cut through your soul like a hot, buttery knife and reduce you to a quivering wreck.

 Watchmen simply cannot be packed into a three-hour director’s cut – it needs the dozens of hours that a series allows and Lindelof’s non-linear storytelling (which he learnt from comic panels) is perfect for this decade-hopping, universe-spannning saga.